What Makes Position Zero Special? A Mechanistic Study of Position Zero Attention Sinks in LLMs: How LLMs Sink the Position-Zero Token

-While the full distribution of attention weights $\mathbf{p}$ is difficult to characterize analytically, empirical observations suggest that attention tends to be sparse across positions~\citep{zucchet2025the}.
-This sparsity implies that the second-order statistic $\mathbb{E}\left[\sum_i p_i^2\right]$ typically decreases monotonically as the sequence length $l$ increases.
-This theoretical behavior aligns with our empirical finding that the $\ell_2$ norm of the attention output decreases with increasing sequence length $l$, as shown in Table~\ref{non-bos-l2norm-attnout-tab}.
+While the full distribution of $\mathbf{p}$ is difficult to characterize analytically, empirical evidence suggests that attention tends to be sparse across positions~\citep{zucchet2025the}, implying that $\mathbb{E}\left[\sum_i p_i^2\right]$ decreases monotonically as sequence length $l$ increases.
+This is consistent with our empirical finding that the $\ell_2$ norm of the attention output decreases with sequence length, as shown in Table~\ref{non-bos-l2norm-attnout-tab}.
+Position zero is the limiting case: with $p_0 = 1$ enforced by causal masking, $\sum_i p_i^2 = 1$ regardless of sequence length, yielding a strictly higher expected output norm than any other position.
+This norm asymmetry is the signal that MLP sublayers detect and amplify into the stable P0 representation.

-Specifically, to ensure that our assumption is not confounded by the out-of-distribution effect caused by repeated contiguous tokens, as discussed in Section~\ref{sec2}, we verify the proportion of $n$-grams in which the same token appears $n$ times consecutively under different tokenizers.
-The results, summarized in Table~\ref{bos-vs-non-bos-tab2}, show that such occurrences are rare across common tokenizers.
-This confirms that the simultaneous occurrence of identical tokens at both position zero and position one is highly unlikely in practice, which further justifies that training without a \texttt{[BOS]} token does not introduce significant ambiguity.

-Leveraging this distributional asymmetry, the model is able to cluster the hidden states at position zero using only the up-projection components of the MLP, without incorporating any semantic information.
-The activation function serves as a gating mechanism, allowing the subsequent MLP layer to transform the resulting vector into a stable and position-specific representation.
-Together, these components constitute what we refer to as the \textbf{P0-Sink Circuit}.